TimingJL/raddit/README.md

 # Voting

 	git checkout -b add_acts_as_votable
 We need to use acts_as_votable gem to build the voting so we add `gem 'acts_as_votable', '~> 0.10.0'` in the `Gemfile` and

 	bundle install

 then restart the server
 So now we need to generate and run the migration on the acts_as_votable gem

 	rails g acts_as_votable:migration

-we’d create the database migration
+We’d create the database migration

 	rake db:migrate

 The first thing we need to do is in our model, we need to add `acts_as_votable` before the `belongs_to :user` in `app/models/link.rb`

 	acts_as_votable

 Let’s going to the rails console to confirm that is working

 	rails c
 	@link = Link.first
 	@user = User.first
 	@link.liked_by @user
 	@link.votes_for.size
 	@link.save

-So to get this inside our views, we need to first had some routes for links `config/routes.rb`
+So to get this inside our views, we need to first had some routes for links

+`config/routes.rb`

 	Rails.application.routes.draw do
 	  devise_for :users
 	  resources :links do